mhmdnvn18/BOOKMARK-MANAGER/README.md

 ### Adding a Bookmark

-1. Fill in the title, URL, and category in the "Add Bookmark" section.
+1. Fill in the title, URL, category, description, and icon in the "Add Bookmark" section.
 2. Click "Add Bookmark" to save the bookmark.

 ### Editing a Bookmark

 1. Click the "Edit" button next to the bookmark you want to edit.
-2. Update the title, URL, and category in the "Edit Bookmark" section.
+2. Update the title, URL, category, description, and icon in the "Edit Bookmark" section.
 3. Click "Save Changes" to update the bookmark.

 ### Deleting a Bookmark